 My next two hesitation have to do with your self-imposed deadline.
 First, publishing essentially shuts down during the holidays.
 Since so many people are away from the office, very little gets done.
 I’ve been discussing submission strategies with several clients and I’m recommending that they fire work off to agents and editors in mid-January at the very earliest.
 Could you submit five days before Christmas?
 Sure.
 What are the odds your submission will actually be read on the 20th?
 I would say 1%.
 I realize it’s a symbolic deadline that has a lot of meaning to you, but it’s probably one of the most hectic times to try and show your best foot forward.
 You risk hurting your chances if you submit now.

 Second, you’re requesting editorial feedback.
 If I do read the manuscript, chances are, I’ll have notes for you.
 A lot of notes.
 But you want to submit by the 20th.
-Is four days enough to address them and do a revision?
-A really good revision?
+Is four days enough to address them and finish revising your novel?
 That’s where I have to draw a hard line and say, “No.” The bulk of a writer’s work isn’t in the writing, it’s in the revision.
 You’ve told me that you don’t plan to change your dummy at all.
 That makes sense.
 You’ve already created it, and you’d prefer not to repeat that work.
 But the manuscript might have a lot of opportunities for growth.
 A lot of opportunities that you don’t want to miss.
 4,000 words doesn’t sound like a lot to some, but any story, even a short one, has a lot of moving parts.
 There’s plot, character, voice…

 If you engage a developmental editor who’s likely to give you suggestions for changes, I’d say you’re not giving yourself enough time to make them.
 There are writers who submit to freelance editors with the expectation that the editor will say, “This is perfect as is, you’re ready to send.”
 I have only encountered a “ready to go” manuscript twice in my years of editorial work.
 Even those two could’ve benefited from some tweaking, which both writers took their time to do before going on to secure their agents.
 Much more often than not, there is a lot for a writer to do after they receive feedback.
 If you’re looking for someone to just give you the green light and no notes, I’m not that person.